Lynne Hilton Wilson, "The Confusing Case of Zacharias," in Religious Educator 14, no. 2 (2013) 107–123.

-The most frequently occuring personal name in the Bible is Zechariah (also spelled Zachariah or in the new testament Zacharias).
+The most frequently occurring personal name in the Bible is Zechariah (also spelled Zachariah or in the new testament Zacharias).
 Portrait by Tiffany Simmons.

 The most frequently occurring personal name in the Bible is Zechariah (also spelled Zachariah or in the New Testament as Zacharias).
 At least thirty kings, princes, priests, prophets, servants, sons, trumpet players, and gatekeepers claim this name, which means “Jehovah remembers.”
 We should not be surprised to find some confusion about the biblical Zechariahs given that the name over a thousand years and fifty-five separate verses.
 It appears that the Gospel of Matthew may have confused two Zechariahs.
 Chapter 23 mentions the ninth-century high-priestly martyr Zechariah but incorrectly assigns him a different father M Barachias, the father of the sixth-century.
 Where Matthew mixed up the two Zechariahs, the parallel account found in Luke 11:51 did not.

 That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of Barachias, whom ye slew between the temple and the altar.

 That the blood of all the prophets, which was shed from the foundation of the world, may be required of this generation; From the blood of Abel unto the blood of Zacharias, which perished between the altar and the temple.